 Cernobbio

 Located a short distance north, Cernobbio is a picturesque town known for its elegant villas and luxury hotels.
-Stroll along the lake promenade, hike the Sentee di Sort, visit the stunning Villa d’Este, and soak in the serene atmosphere.
+Stroll along the lake promenade, hike the Sentee di Sort, and soak in the serene atmosphere.
+Note that people will tell you to visit visit the historic Villa d’Este hotel, which is beautiful.
+However, they tend to be very unwelcoming to people unless they are guests there.
+Also, it is one of the most discovered spots on the lake so it is often filled with Americans and not really an authentic experience, in our book.

 Best For: Pure luxury and a slower pace